liyue1163/FEM-Cloth-Simulation/README.md

 # FEM-Cloth-Simulation
-Cloth simulation using co-rotational linear elasticity
+Cloth simulation using co-rotational linear elasticity, this simulation will use triangles, rather than tetrahedron as the finite elements and will use a principal stretch-based model for the cloth material.

 ## Compilation for Testing